kanaanws/CompareFolderFiles/readme.md

 #Compare Folder Files

 This application compares two folders to find missing files or folders between them.
 This is a utility created to verify a backup or copy of files where some files are not copied.
-This is a simple applcation where the only functionality is the comparison.
-If future updates are done copying files will be added.
+This is a simple applcation to compare the source and destination folders and find files that are not present in the destination folders.

+RIGHT CLICK a file name to copy the file from the source to destination or to copy all files in one go.

 # License